bguspl/student-env-maker/BUILD.md

 - Tags images as `ghcr.io/bguspl/student-env:VERSION` and `:latest`
 - Uses GHCR cache for faster builds (unless `--no-cache` is used)
 - Requires GitHub CLI (`gh`) for authentication
+- Automatically installs the Docker Buildx CLI plugin into `~/.docker/cli-plugins` if it's missing
 - Build time: ~2-3 min (amd64), ARM64 can take up to ~15 min

 ### `scripts/push-to-ghcr.sh`